neerajjain123/OCAJPDOC/amazon/qes.md

 - 	When your direct reports are presenting a plan or issue to you, how do you know if the underlying assumptions are the correct ones?
 What actions do you take to validate assumptions or data?
 (Manager)

+## Question 21 (learn and innovate)

+- **How do you draw new thinking and innovation out of your team?
+Give an example of how your approach led to a specific innovation.**
+- **Tell me about a time when you have enabled your team/ a team member to implement a significant change or improvement.**

+**Answer**

+There are few things which I enforce my team to learn and inovate.

+30 minute of weekly linked learning every week.
+Every friday we have show & tell session where team need to prepare and present something new which they learn in the week.
+Recently we were exploring elastic search engine we got the idea to build the serch bar feature in myjio.
+Currently myjio is a super app and having multiple mini apps but thesearch feature was not consolidated.
+We are in the process of deliving search bar where it will work as universal search and open the miniapp based the search tag.

+## Question 16 (Hire and develop Best)

+- **Tell me about your hiring process when you are hiring key positions such as direct reports.
+Where do you go for talent?
+What resources do you employ?
+What are the steps in the process?
+What traits do you seek that will tell you the candidate will be successful on the team apart from the obvious hard skills?  [probe on how they assess specific things in an interview, such as integrity, who does the references?
+Do they do them?
+How do they use them?}**

+**Answer**
+First thing I do is to create a well strcutured job descrition and year the experince.
+See if someone can be promoted internally and hire with smaller experience.
+Look for the somone you know with whom you have worked and willling to take it.
+Ask for the refferal from who is turned out to be very good hire.
+While screening resumes, look for the person who is outperoforming their current role.
+Say a developer is also doing the designing  or a lead is involved in system architecture.
+Candiadtes are better if they are not switching jobs very freqyently.
+Conduct written screening for the key skill.
+Spend ample time with the candidates when they are onsite.
+Verify waht is written is resume is correct to check the candidate integritty.
+Ask your peer/Manager review before hiring the candidate.
+Recognize and act upon poor performance and hiring mistakes quickly

+## Question 17 (Hire and develop Best)

+- **Tell me about someone that you hired that you thought was better than you in a number of areas.
+How did you add value to that person?**
+- **Give me an example of someone who was promoted one or two levels up in the organization – not just because they were a star who would naturally rise, but due to your development/coaching efforts.**

+**Answer**

+I have hired **** **** like 2 years back and I hired him beacuse in interview not only he answered all my technical questions but also suggested alternate ways to implememt the same.
+I knew that I want to hire him immedeatlty.
+He did really well in intial few months.
+Only trait he had was like he always an indivisual performer and unable to work with the other team.
+I started mentoring him to start trust other work and assigned him a new comer to the team. ******** had hard time to delegate the task and insated he used to all the talk to himself.
+Slowly i asked him to give smaller task to his junior so he would be busy and utilized.
+He learned quickly to delegate the task and start trusting thier subordinate work.
+I also told him to tab on the quality check.

+- **Tell me about a time when you had a low performing individual on your team.
+How did you deliver feedback to this person?
+Did their performance improve or did they leave the organization?**

+**Answer**
+Disscuss Ashiwini and Shivam cases.